Alexander-Evans-Moncloa/FPGA-pong-game-from-scratch/README.md

 # FPGA Pong Game and Custom CPU Design

 ## Overview
 This repository contains the design and implementation of a fully functional computer from scratch using an FPGA, programmed in SystemVerilog.
 The project culminates in running the classic game Pong, displayed on a VGA monitor.
-It demonstrates expertise in digital systems design, low-level hardware development, and optimization of computational architecture.
+It demonstrates expertise in digital systems design, low-level hardware development, and optimisation of computational architecture.

 ## Project Description
 This project showcases the development of a custom CPU designed entirely from scratch, including its key components such as the Arithmetic Logic Unit (ALU), Program Counter (PC), Register File, and VGA Controller.
 The design was implemented on an FPGA platform, programmed using SystemVerilog.
 The CPU's architecture and logic were meticulously designed to execute basic operations and interface with external peripherals such as a VGA display.

 The final achievement was running a fully functional Pong game, rendered in real-time on a VGA-connected monitor.
-This project highlights the integration of hardware modules and the synchronization of digital circuits to achieve a robust and optimized computer system.
+This project highlights the integration of hardware modules and the synchronisation of digital circuits to achieve a robust and optimised computer system.

 ## Key Features
 - **Custom CPU Design:**